 An icy blast may flood the body with feel-good endorphins, get the circulation going and improve alertness but can a cold shower a day really keep the doctor away?
-We challenged Sam to find out…
+We challenged DOSE writer, Sam, to find out…

 Cold shower benefits